 - Minors must be escorted by an adult who is approved to visit or an adult in an official capacity with proper identification and the approval of Superintendents or their designees.
 The adult escort will be responsible for the behavior and conduct of the minor while on facility property, as well as identification of the minor.

-- Children of offenders will be allowed to visit without written permission.
-The offender’s name should appear on the child’s birth certificate as verification of relationship.
+- Children of incarcerated individuals will be allowed to visit without written permission.
+The incarcerated individual's name should appear on the child’s birth certificate as verification of relationship.
 No visit will be permitted if a court order prohibiting such visit is on file with the facility.

-- Children of offenders 16 years of age and older will be admitted without adult escort.
+- Children of incarcerated individuals 16 years of age and older will be admitted without adult escort.

-- Married persons under 18 years of age who are related to an offender do not need the permission of a parent, guardian, or an adult escort in order to visit an offender.
+- Married persons under 18 years of age who are related to an incarcerated individual do not need the permission of a parent, guardian, or an adult escort in order to visit an incarcerated individual.
 However, proof of age and marriage will be required.

 Following is a checklist to ensure you are prepared for the visit:

-- Confirm that the offender has not been transferred and has visitation privileges.
+- Confirm that the incarcerated individual has not been transferred and has visitation privileges.

 - Bring valid photo identification.